savarin/readcoin-python/README.md

 # readcoin

-Minimal implementation of the Bitcoin protocol for educational purposes.
+readcoin is a minimal implementation of the Bitcoin protocol for educational purposes.

 ## Context

 The latest version implements mining, header validation (block hashes form a chain and satisfy proof-of-work) and transaction validation (sender has not been spent token and signature is valid).
 For simplicity, difficulty is set at a constant and each token is indivisible.

 We implement the Bitcoin protocol through multiple iterations: